Powering U.S. Data Infrastructure with Clean 24/7 Baseload Energy

 Strategically located within the Salton Sea Known Geothermal Resource Area in California’s Imperial Valley, American Data Power is uniquely positioned to deliver hyperscale data centers and energy-intensive digital infrastructure with always-on, low-carbon power, powered-site precincts, and flexible offtake solutions that strengthen U.S. energy security and digital resilience.

-• 4,000-acre project area designed to accommodate powered-site development precincts
+Designed to accommodate powered-site development precincts

 Integration Icon